 Anaga rural park & La Laguna

-La Laguna is probably the most beautiful town in Tenerife and its historical centre is part of the UNESCO World Heritage Site.
-The town is known for its farmers market where you can find local delicacies such as Almogrote, spiced goats cheese, papas Negras, young wines and local fruits like bananas, avocados, peppers, chillies, figs, passion fruit.
+La Laguna is probably the most beautiful town in Tenerife and its historical center is part of the UNESCO World Heritage Site.
+The town is known for its farmers market where you can find local delicacies such as Almogrote, spiced goat's cheese, papas Negras, young wines, and local fruits like bananas, avocados, peppers, chilies, figs, and passion fruit.
 Visiting a market like this is a true way to get a taste of local culture.

 After La Laguna, the hiking tour brings you to the Oldest Part of Tenerife, into the Anaga Mountains.
-Anaga Rural Park declared as Reserve of the Biosphere, home of rich endemic fauna and flora.
+Anaga Rural Park is declared a Reserve of the Biosphere, home of rich endemic fauna and flora.
 It is a natural treasure of the island due to its landscapes and hiking trails crossing laurel forests.
-The Anaga massif is probably one of the wettest areas in Spain with an average rainfall of 2.500 litres per square metre yearly!
+The Anaga massif is probably one of the wettest areas in Spain with an average rainfall of 2.500 liters per square meter yearly!
 That is why the vegetation is so lush and green all year round!

 Camino Real-the Royal path

-The Camino Real rout is a remarkable trek flaunting amazing panoramas of the peak of El Teide Volcano.
-Given the rough nature of Tenerife’s terrain, many of the roads began life simply as Caminos Vecinales ( farm roads), the paths that crossed private farmland wide enough just for single file horses or mules.
+The Camino Real route is a remarkable trek flaunting amazing panoramas of the peak of El Teide Volcano.
+Given the rough nature of Tenerife’s terrain, many of the roads began life simply as Caminos Vecinales ( farm roads), the paths that crossed private farmland wide enough just for single-file horses or mules.
 Today all these paths are called Caminos Reales.